Hemanth1818/AI-Video-Caption-and-Generation-System/README.md

      * Cartoon
      * 3D
      * Anime
-- Apply motion effects like zoom, pan, and tilt for dynamic animations.
+- Apply motion effects like
+  * zoom
+  * pan
+  * tilt dynamic animations.
 - Adjust inference steps to control quality and speed.
 - View and download generated videos directly in the browser.